K0K0SHA/custom_linux_desktop/README.md

 config shown: Dark Tiger v0.5 Transparent

 Check out K0K0$HA's custom hacker desktop!
 Ultralight resource usage, for a much more informative desktop.

 # features
 CPU, Storage and RAM usage, hostname, process and network information, and a temperature monitor.
 Color coded warnings show red/orange/green for when your resources are being tapped, or your computer is getting hot.
 Repo features automatic installation & configuration of K0K0$H@'s FOSS custom desktop using Conky.
-[v0.6]Designed for Linux Mint.
+[v0.7]Designed for Linux Mint Cinnamon.

 # BETA WARNING
 This software is in beta.
-It only offers 2 themes at the moment (2 config files).
+It does not offer a full theme selection at the moment.
 The configure scripts do not add conky to startup, nor do they even ensure conky is installed.
 It is distro-specifc to Mint at the moment.
-Testing must be done on a VM with Ubuntu running on GNOME, or wherever else.
+Testing must be done on a VM with Ubuntu running on GNOME, or other distros.
 Before reaching Alpha phase, this repo must be able to perform multiple custom Linux desktop functions:
 1. Set a custom (or custom-defined) wallpaper
 2. Set a custom widget (Conky) if desired

-# WARNINGS BEFORE RUNNING
+# READ BEFORE RUNNING
 (v0.5)If your conky configuration file is not located in /etc/conky/conky.config, then this script will not work on your system.
+You may specify a configuration file for conky by using the following flag: conky -c ~/my_conky.conf
 This program was made by a Linux Mint user, for a Linux Mint user.
 It will probably run on Kali and Ubuntu.
 Maybe in the future I will make this desktop font cross-distro compatible.
 NO, THIS IS NOT FOR WINDOWS!!

 # installation